Program in Music Performance

 Admission to the Program

 The two-year program is open to rising juniors who can demonstrate in an audition a high level of proficiency in a performance medium such as an orchestral instrument, piano, electronic media, voice (either solo or consort singing), and jazz (voice or instrument), and conducting; students may also be accepted into the program in music composition or electronic music by submitting a satisfactory portfolio or its equivalent.
-MUS 105-106 is required for the certificate, and students are urged to fulfill this requirement as early as possible in their enrollment, preferably during the freshman or sophomore year.
+MUS 105-106 is required for the certificate, and students are urged to fulfill this requirement as early as possible in their enrollment, preferably during the first year or sophomore year.
 Under special circumstances, students may be able to place out of the course by demonstrating equivalent knowledge.
 Any student who wishes to postpone MUS 105-106 until their senior year must obtain special permission from one of the directors.

 Program of Study